Sutejsk28/Multi-Client-Chat-Application/README.md

 # Multi-Client Chat Application
-This is a Java chat application that uses socket programming to connect multiple clients to a single host located at any machine on a Local Area Network (LAN) and allows them to chat both altogether
+This is a Java chat application that uses socket programming to connect multiple clients to a single host located at any machine on a Local Area Network (LAN) and allows them to chat in the group.

 ## How to Run
 1. Clone or download this repository.